 The Port Rail Shuttle network will increase the competitiveness of the Victorian economy, create hundreds of jobs, improve Melbourne’s liveability, and make rail freight movement to and from the Port of Melbourne competitive with road.

-In 2017, expressions-of-interest were invited from private industry to deliver a series of rail freight shuttle initiatives on the existing rail network by connecting the Port of Melbourne to major freight hubs and businesses.
+In 2017, Expressions-of-Interest (EOIs) were invited from private industry to deliver a series of rail freight shuttle initiatives on the existing rail network by connecting the port to major freight hubs and businesses.

-Following a public, competitive request-for-proposal process, $16.2 million is being invested at Austrak in Somerton and $9.5 million at SCT Logistics in Altona to connect these major freight hubs to the Port of Melbourne by rail.
+Following a public, competitive request-for-proposal process, $16.2 million will be invested at Austrak in Somerton and $9.5 million at SCT Logistics in Altona to connect these major freight hubs to the Port of Melbourne by rail.

 These are the first fully-funded Port Rail Shuttle network projects - further project funding will be announced.